CarlosNZ/json-edit-react/README.md

-    newValue,     // the new value of the property being updated currentValue, // the current value of the property being updated name,         // name of the property being updated path          // full path to the property being updated, as an array of property keys (e.g. [ "user", "friends", 1, "name" ] )
+    newValue,     // the new value of the property being updated currentValue, // the current value of the property being updated name,         // name of the property being updated path          // full path to the property being updated, as an array of property keys
-                  // (equivalent to "user.friends[1].name")
+                  // (e.g. [ "user", "friends", 1, "name" ] ) (equivalent to "user.friends[1].name")
 }
 ```

 The function needn't return anything, but if it returns `false`, it will be considered an error, in which case an error message will displayed in the UI and the internal data state won't actually be updated.
-If the return value is a `string`, this will be the error message displayed.
+If the return value is a `string`, this will be the error message displayed (i.e. you can define your own error messages for updates).

 ### Copy function